Goofs from Sing

 - This movie is not a documentary on zoology, but is rather a fantasy, set in a world where all animals have the ability to walk upright, think in a self aware manner, and speak a common language, among other improbabilities.
 Odd elements such as porcupines being able to shoot their quills as projectiles (a popular misconception which has been debunked), squid surviving in unsalted tap water, etc., are simply part of the fantasy and should not be regarded as goofs.

 - During the final presentation, some keys of Johnny's piano are replaced by pieces of wood.
-However, when he starts playing, all keys are white.
+However, when he starts playing, all keys are pearly white.

 - The last time that Buster Moon rides his moon down to the stage he starts at the top facing the audience.
 The camera view changes to the audience laughing, then moves to behind the moon to show Buster facing the wrong way, and looking up as if in surprise.
 He then turns to face the audience and continue his introduction.
-However, it is possible he just changed positions off screen to joke with the audience.
+However, it is possible he just changed positions off screen to jest with and captivate the audience.

 - When Meena is holding the fire extinguisher after putting out the fire the pull pin is shown in the fire extinguisher.
 Scene changes and comes back to show the pin gone from the trigger.

 - In the final presentation, a gorilla sitting behind Meena's family changes shirts between shots: first, he's wearing a white shirt with blue sleeves; then, he's wearing a plain green shirt.
 A third glance shows him wearing, again, a white shirt with blue sleeves.

 - Sandwich filling falls on Eddie's shorts in a scene.
 When he leaves the restaurant, his shorts are no longer dirty or even stained.